11 min read

 Should You Buy the Honor Magic8 Pro?

-The Magic8 pro gets the fundamentals so incredibly right that it's hard not to recommend it.
-The Snapdragon 8 Elite Gen 5 delivers performance that matches anything Samsung or Apple can throw at it, while that 200MP telephoto camera is one of the best I have used.
-And then there's the battery - possibly the highest capacity in its category and easily lasts two days, and gives both the Samsung S25 Ultra and the iPhone 17 Pro a run for its money.
+The camera system, anchored by the spectacular 200MP telephoto lens is one of the best I have used.
+And then there is the battery—the colossal 7,100mAh battery - possibly the highest capacity in its category, easily lasts two days, and gives both the Samsung S25 Ultra and the iPhone 17 Pro a run for their money.

 Sure, the bland design won't turn heads like the other more decorated flagships, the curved display remains an unnecessary annoyance, and uninstalling bloatware on a flagship device shouldn't be part of the setup experience.